geopandas/geopandas/doc/source/contributing.rst

 Forking
 ~~~~~~~~

 You will need your own fork to work on the code.
-Go to the `geopandas project
+Go to the `GeoPandas project
 page <https://github.com/geopandas/geopandas>`_ and hit the ``Fork`` button.
 You will
 want to clone your fork to your machine::